TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-xc7z020/README.txt

 Simulation
 ----------

-Simulation sjould work with any supported VHDL simultor.
+Simulation should work with any supported VHDL simultor.
 To build and load the design with the modelsim simulator, do:

+  make install-secureip_ver
   make sim
   make sim-launch